vgarg/gohawk/README.md

 ### Usage with `fswatch`
     fswatch /golang/project/dir "gohawk.sh cmd"

-This example assumes both `fswatch` and `gowatch.sh` to be in the PATH
+This example assumes both `fswatch` and `gowatch.sh` are in the PATH

 ### Credits
 Inspired by [gowatcher](https://github.com/nickjj/gowatcher) for Linux.